 The Teleport installation script uses

-Leave the script running in your shell.
-Teleport will run in the foreground.
-You will see a message in the Web UI that your new server connected successfully:
+Leave the script running in the shell.
+After Teleport is installed on the server, you'll see a message in the Web UI that your new Teleport instance was successfully detected:

 If you get an error connecting to your container, interrupt the

-process in your container's shell with Ctrl-C, then run
+teleportprocess in the container shell with Ctrl-C, then run

 As Teleport Team proxies SSH connections to registered servers, it records the commands that users execute during their sessions so operators can play them back later to investigate issues.

-In the Teleport Web UI, set the dropdown menu on the upper left of the screen to Management, then click Session Recordings.
-You will see your session from the previous step:
+Set the dropdown menu on the upper left of the screen to Management.

-Click PLAY.
-You will see a full recording of your session.
+Click Play to see a full recording of your session.

-List the servers your Teleport user can access.
-You should see the name of the container you just registered:
+List the servers your Teleport user can access.tsh ls

 Access your server as the